 - Bundling LibWebRTC in tarballs significantly increases the archive size.

-- The dependency on BoringSSL prevents LibWebRTC usage in non-GPL applications and redistribution in binary form.
+- The dependency on BoringSSL prevents LibWebRTC usage in GPL applications.

 - The lack of hardware-accelerated support in LibWebRTC would incur a bad performance impact on the embedded platforms that WPE targets.

-In order to solve these issues, an alternative WebRTC backend based on GstWebRTC will be merged in WPE upstream, most likely during 2022; bug #235885 is being used to track progress.
+In order to solve these issues, an alternative WebRTC backend based on GstWebRTC will be enabled by default in the WPE upstream CMake build, hopefully during 2023; bug #235885 is being used to track progress.
 This new backend will seamlessly integrate with hardware-accelerated encoders and decoders on most embedded platforms.
 GstWebRTC depends on OpenSSL, which is released under an Apache-style license, so it doesn’t have limitations regarding redistribution in binary form.

 What’s up with EME?
 How can I support this feature in my WPE-based product?